- Why must remittance service providers register with AUSTRAC?

 Under the AML/CTF Act, AUSTRAC may, in writing, request further information from any person (including the applicant) when making a decision to register a remitter.
 AUSTRAC is not required to make a decision until the additional information is provided.

-AUSTRAC considers whether allowing the person to operate as a remitter involves a significant risk of money laundering, terrorism financing or the financing of people smuggling.
+AUSTRAC considers whether allowing the person to operate as a remitter involves a significant risk of money laundering, terrorism financing, people smuggling, or other serious crime.
 Relevant factors include whether the person has a criminal history, or has repeatedly failed to comply with their AML/CTF obligations, or has been disciplined by another regulator.